SmithWillSuffice/ohanga-pai/content/blog/53_silo_tokens.md

 Why?
 I mean... just... why?

-In an undergroudn unker silo with probably a hundred thousand citizens, why on Earth, or under Earth, would they use a physical gold token as currency?
+In an underground bunker silo with probably a hundred thousand citizens, why on Earth, or under Earth, would they use a physical gold token as currency?

 * Why not a ledger book?